Who Will Change My Light Bulbs?

 - Put easy-to-open pulls and handles on doors and cabinets

 A Helping Hand

 Understanding that modifications need to be made and working out the associated costs is one thing.
 Finding the right professionals to assist with those renovations is another.
 It’s often not easy to track down the most qualified contractors.
-You can begin by searching for qualified professionals through The National Association of Home Builders’ (NAHB) Certified Aging-in-Place Specialist (CAPS) program.
+Clients can begin by searching for qualified professionals through The National Association of Home Builders’ (NAHB) Certified Aging-in-Place Specialist (CAPS) program.
 The NAHB developed CAPS to teach the technical, business management, and customer service skills essential in what’s becoming one of the fastest-growing segments of the residential remodeling industry.
-CAPS-certified professionals can be a trusted ally in your quest to age in place.
+CAPS-certified professionals can be a trusted ally in your clients' quest to age in place.
 To find one in your area, go online to www.nahb.org/caps for more information.

 Locate Trusted Service Providers

 Preparing to age in place is about more than just home modifications.
 As clients get older, their ability to do work around the house themselves also may lessen.
 Household repairs, services, and ongoing maintenance are often overlooked in their retirement planning.
 They might need a helping hand to complete these activities.
 Locating the right local businesses that specialize in the services can be a key strategy in helping accomplish some of these daily activities.

 It’s important to factor the expense of these home assistance services into their financial plan.